 While it’s not exactly a quick fix for getting rid of acid reflux, losing weight may reduce their severity.
 Being overweight or obese appears to increase your likelihood of developing GERD, and excess fat in the abdomen can push on the lower esophagus.

-Obesity in particular is linked to increased risk of developing a hiatal hernia, where part of the stomach actually pushes through the diaphragm.
+Obesity, in particular, is linked to an increased risk of developing a hiatal hernia, where part of the stomach actually pushes through the diaphragm.
 In addition to heartburn, signs of a hiatal hernia include chest pain, difficulty swallowing, and feeling very full after eating.

 Lying down to sleep at night can make GERD symptoms worse.
 Avoid food for 2-3 hours before bedtime, and sleeping with your head elevated to reduce reflux at night.